randombk/chatterbox-vllm/README.md

 ## CFG Implementation Details

-vLLM does not support CFG natively, so substantial hacks were needs to make it work.
+vLLM does not support CFG natively, so substantial hacks were needed to make it work.
 At a high level, we trick vLLM into thinking the model has double the hidden dimension size as it actually does, then splitting and restacking the states to invoke Llama with double the original batch size.
 This does pose a risk that vLLM will underestimate the memory requirements of the model - more research is needed into whether vLLM's initial profiling pass will capture this nuance.

 <div align="center">